adrianhurt/play-api-rest-tester/README.md

-# Play API REST Tester [Play 2.4 - Scala]
+# Play API REST Tester [Play 2.5 - Scala]

 This is a companion project to test the example template [Play API REST Template](https://github.com/adrianhurt/play-api-rest-seed).
+It's ready to test every call of the API and lets you visualize all the data and headers.

-Run first the template:
+Run first the API server (port 9000 as default):

     [play-api-rest-seed] $ run

-It will run it on port 9000 as default.
 Then run the tester on other port:

     [play-api-rest-tester] $ run -Dhttp.port=8999